Copyright 2013-2020. Let's Bounce Inflatables. All rights reserved.

 3. To minimize the contact with our setup team, please advise children to stay indoors when we arrive to set up the inflatable.
 Once our team leaves the property kids can start jumping.

-4. Once it's time to pick up, please direct children of the inflatable so that our team can start cleaning and sanitizing.
+4. Once it's time to pick up, please direct the children of the inflatable so that our team can start cleaning and sanitizing.